 Includes information on the Annual Assessment and Transpower policies related to Security of Supply: the SoSFIP, EMP, SOROP and Outage watch List.

-There are currently no consultations on security of supply.
+There are no security of supply consultations currently open.